-If you receive written notice from the other parent advising that they intend filing in court for parenting orders, you must reply to this letter in writing.
+If you receive written notice from another person advising that they intend to file in court for parenting orders, you should reply to this letter in writing.

 You should get legal advice before responding to the letter.

 How do I respond to a Notice of Intention?